Science-Camp-TUI/tutorials/docs/system/index.md

 ### Part 6: Testing

 Connect the Raspberry Pico to your computer and start the python program.
 You should see the data being sent to the Pico.
+You can also monitor the mqtt broker, using [this python program](https://github.com/Science-Camp-TUI/mqtt-mini/blob/main/mqtt_client.py).
+If you are transmitting without the antenna you can use the same credentials for the mqtt broker, otherwise talk to an instuctor.

 ### Part 7: Transfer to the Raspberry Pi